TinaS241/Airsoft-Vapen/README.md

 Task:

 Must Half:
--Store airsoft gun info, edit and delete
+- Store airsoft gun info, edit and delete
--Filter by airsoft guns type and ranks EX: M4, Aks, pistols -Display all airsoft guns within there area.
+- Filter by airsoft guns type and ranks EX: M4, Aks, pistols
+- Display all airsoft guns within there area.
--Comment select and allow a user to add edit and delete comments.
+- Comment select and allow a user to add edit and delete comments.

 Maybes:
--Scrape airsoft gun website info
+- Scrape airsoft gun website info
--Rate systems (Bootstrap check in to that or vuetify) -Url links to videos from youtube base on guns
+- Rate systems (Bootstrap check in to that or vuetify)
+- Url links to videos from youtube base on guns

-###Schedule
+### Schedule
-#WEEK 1:
+# WEEK 1:
 1-3 days: Setting up Django rest framework and API and Users.
 2 days: Store user input info and display it to the webpage

-#WEEK 2:
+# WEEK 2:

 1 day: Build comment area for each input gun
 2 day: display all airsoft gun by type of airsoft guns added